Yemen national football team: 2000s

 The qualification for the 2004 AFC Asian Cup would arrive as the next test for Yemen.
-The Yemenis would soon discover that this qualification was going better than expected.
-However, as fate would have it, the Yemenis were left stranded on the cusp of qualification as they were beat to the last spot by Indonesia by 3 points, despite them having a worse goal difference.
+The Yemenis were left stranded on the cusp of qualification as they were beat to the last spot by Indonesia by 3 points.

 Days later, they would face yet another big tournament in quick succession which was the 16th Arabian Gulf Cup hosted by Kuwait.
-This tournament did not do them any favors as they came in dead last out of seventh.
+They came in dead last out of seven.
 They finished with 1 point, drawing with Oman and a goal difference of −16.
-But within a few months, the 17th Arabian Gulf Cup arrived with the Yemenis waiting for their revenge for a poor showing in the previous tournament.
+But within a few months, the 17th Arabian Gulf Cup arrived, after their poor showing in the previous tournament.
 However, the Yemenis once again, to everyone's expectations, failed to register a win with the only point coming from a 1–1 draw to Bahrain while losing 0–3 to Saudi Arabia and 3–1 to Kuwait.

 Yemen would next look towards the qualification campaign of the 2006 FIFA World Cup.
 But the Yemenis would soon end it on a short note, as they finished bottom of the group with 5 points under Thailand, United Arab Emirates and North Korea (who won the group with 11 points) and one win, two draws and three losses.

 A short time later would find the Yemenis preparing for the 18th Arabian Gulf Cup.
 Despite, as expected, finishing the group last, they finished with two losses against United Arab Emirates and Oman and the lone draw to Kuwait.
-However, the Yemenis would exit proudly because they did not receive the thrashing many were expecting and lost due to a 1-goal margin with the winning goals coming the second half.

-Months later would see Yemen enter the qualification campaign of the 2007 AFC Asian Cup and were knocked out, once again, with mixed results.
+Months later would see Yemen enter the qualification campaign of the 2007 AFC Asian Cup and were knocked out, once again.
 While Japan and Saudi Arabia qualified comfortably, Yemen achieved their only two wins against India.
-However, their losses to Japan were minimal as both goals (consolation and winning) came in stoppage time.